-These small group studies of Ruth contain outlines, cross-references, Bible study discussion questions, teaching points, and applications.
-Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group.
+These free online Bible study guides of Ruth 3 contain cross-references, commentary, Bible study discussion questions, and applications.
+Visit our library of inductive Bible studies for more in depth practical Bible studies on this and other books of the Bible you can use in your small group.

 Ruth 3 Inductive Bible Study – A Lesson on Mentoring and Courtship